 Practical Boxing Skills

-Muay Thai is one of the most brutal forms of hand-to-hand combat in the world.
+Muay Thai, the national sport of Thailand, is one of the most brutal forms of hand-to-hand combat in the world.
 Its practitioners are taught to strike their enemies viciously with the hard bones of the shins, elbows, fists and knees.
-It is the most popular sport in Thailand.
 When the gloves are off, it is efficient at incapacitating an attacker in real-life situations.
-It is ideal for close-quarters combat, which is how Navy SEALs are taught to engage their enemies.
+It is also ideal for close-quarters combat, which is how Navy SEALs are taught to engage their enemies.